olayinkaos/olayinkaos.github.com/_posts/2018-02-10-go-vote-please.md

 description: How and why me and Yomi built are building a bunch of software to help Nigerians vote in the 2019 General Election.
 ---

-Some weeks ago, I decided I wanted to get my PVC to vote in the 2019 Nigerian General Elections.
+Some weeks ago, I decided I wanted to get my PVC (Permanent Voter’s Card) to vote in the 2019 Nigerian General Elections.
 I believe taking a step is better than doing nothing.
 No revolution ever started with people folding their hands and resigning to their fates, right?

 I almost gave up after my supposed conviction for one tiny reason - I could not for the life of me find where to register for my PVC.
 Checking the INEC website for the locations was the biggest waste of time.
 After [tweeting about my ordeal](https://twitter.com/olayinkaos/status/957740741761097736), [Efe](https://twitter.com/efefregene) sent me a PDF with all the locations for PVC collection in Lagos on WhatsApp.

 The information on the PDF was 10 pages of chaos.
-It didn't have proper addresses, and all the info on it was unclear.
-If you're like me, you would most likely have closed the PDF and moved on with life - "next time abeg".
-For some reason though, I didn't close it - I thought it was a genuine problem.
-I started thinking of ways to enable the 2019 elections with software.
-After all that's what software does best, enable.
+It didn’t have proper addresses, and all the info on it was unclear.
+If you’re like me, you would most likely have closed the PDF and moved on with life — “next time abeg”.
+I didn’t close it though — I thought it was a genuine problem.
+I started thinking of ways to enable the 2019 elections with software as a neutral party.
+After all that’s what software does best, enable.

 ![Lagos PVC Locations PDF](https://dl.dropboxusercontent.com/s/0tspxghftyth268/Lagos%20PVC%20Locations%20Screenshot.png)